gigerlin/easyRPC/README.md

 Since it is based on pure HTTP, it should pass through main corporate firewalls.

+From version 1.3.0, easyRPC can be used also in Node.

 ### Installation
 `npm install avs-easyrpc`

-The server needs the modules express and body-parser: `npm install express body-parser`
+The server needs the modules 'express' and 'body-parser': `npm install express body-parser`

+The node client needs 'request' and 'EventSource' when it runs in Node: `npm install request EventSource`

 ### Browser Side
 Remote objects are defined by their class name and the methods that need to be invoked.
 For example: